frhumphries/stedwardwebsite/content/pages/live.md

   - 9:00a Holy Mass _(Live-streamed)_
   - 11:15a Holy Mass @St Theresa, Delhi
 - Monday June 1
-  - _In an effort to get back to a normal schedule, no public Mass will be scheduled on Mondays.
+  - _No public Mass will be scheduled on Mondays.
 Fr.
 Ryan usually offers a private Mass around 9am.
 If he decides to live-stream or invite public attendance, it will be posted on his own twitter profile [@FrHumphries](https://www.twitter.com/frhumphries) and the parish facebook page [Facebook.com/StEdwardTallulah](https://www.Facebook.com/StEdwardTallulah)._
 - Tuesday June 2
   - 9:00a Holy Mass
 - Wednesday June 3